-The first chart lists the Lynchburg style numbers as they appear on insulators that carry the LYNCHBURG name.
+| Chart of Style and CD Numbers The first chart lists the Lynchburg style numbers as they appear on insulators that carry the LYNCHBURG name.
 The second chart below lists other style numbers that are listed in Lynchburg records with their corresponding CD number.
+Chart of Existing Lettering Styles* this is reported but not verified; it likely does not exist.

-Style Number |
+| Lynchburg Style Number

-CD Number |
+| Corresponding CD Number

 |

-CD 153* or CD 154*
+| No. 48* | CD 153* or CD 154* |

 |